opentensor/developer-docs/docs/btcli-permissions.md

 - selecting the targeted network (`finney` a.k.a. mainnet or `test` for test network)
 - setting the directory where your Bittensor wallet coldkeys and/or hotkeys are stored

 These commands don't require any permissions to run.
-Rather, you will run these commands on all `btcli` workstations to initialize them.
+Rather, you run these commands on all `btcli` workstations to initialize them.

 See: [Coldkey and Hotkey Workstation Security](./getting-started/coldkey-hotkey-security)